ptahdunbar/qiskit/README.md

 - **Simulation**: Execute the circuits on a **local Aer simulator**.
 - **Visualization**: Use **matplotlib** to visualize circuit diagrams and results.

+- *Mare sure to click Copy to Drive to work out of your own notebook.

 ---

 ### 2. **cHSHInequality(B2).ipynb**